-- Students should not discuss or present PHI in a manner or situation which would violate the confidential nature of that record. - Charts or contents (e.g., lab reports, sticky labels, etc.), are not to be removed from the hospital or clinical setting. - Clinical anesthesia conferences should be conducted by student presenters to safeguard patient PHI and provider identity. - Case studies presented in the classroom shall protect PHI.
+- Students should not discuss or present PHI in a manner or situation which would violate the confidential nature of that record. - Charts or contents (e.g., lab reports, sticky labels, etc.), are not to be removed from the hospital or clinical setting. - Case studies presented in the classroom or at CAC shall protect PHI and provider identity.
 Students may discuss their case presentations with the involved parties of the case (CRNA, MDA, Surgeon) as needed, but should not discuss the details of these cases with individuals outside the classroom.